rbalestr-lab/stable-ssl/README.md

             batch["loss"] = torch.nn.functional.cross_entropy(preds, batch["label"])
         return batch
     ```
-    the `forward` method takes in a dictionnary (`batch` from the data loader) and should return a dictionnary.
+    the `forward` method takes in a dictionary (`batch` from the data loader) and should return a dictionary.
 If any module has to be trained, then a `loss` key must be present.
 Further customization can be done (see the `examples`) ensuring that any desired behavior can be achieved.
 The `self` is a LightningModule with any attribute passed during module creation:
     ```
     config = AutoConfig.from_pretrained("microsoft/resnet-18")
     backbone = ViT(512)